 Thanks for playing your part and sharing your thoughts with us via the online and paper survey in October 2022.
 We are taking that information and using our playspace expertise to inform what will happen with the renewal of the space.

 As Lagden Park is a much smaller area, we will be scheduling the work and ordering the play equipment very soon.
-The construction works are expected to be complete before winter of 2023, although this is dependent on the supply of products and services.
+The construction works are expected to be complete before winter (2023), although this is dependent on the supply of products and services.
 The budget for this renewal including construction is about $40,000.

-Just a reminder, there will be no changes made to the tennis/basketball court, the focus is on the grassy area where the swing set currently is.
+Just a reminder, there will be no changes made to the tennis/basketball court.
+The focus is on the grassy area where the swing set currently is.

 Keep an eye out for updates on our Facebook page and through your residents' association.

-The concept design proposes upgrading the Whitby Walkway playground to a ‘Wildwood Playspace’, which offers an opportunity for a return of free play.
+The concept design proposed upgrading the Whitby Walkway playground to a ‘Wildwood Playspace’, which offers an opportunity for a return of free play.
 Basically, the existing playground explodes out into a wider area and uses existing landform to add play, value and interest.

 For lots of reasons we have seen a lessening of free play in the last 15-20 years.
 Unstructured play with natural or repurposed objects is important for emotional, physical and social development.
 “Evidence suggests free play develops independence, fosters resilience, teaches children about risk management, fosters creativity and builds confidence.”
 (Raisingchildren.org.nz).
 Wildwood Playspace is a site that has a strong sense of place suited to creation of a free play area for tamariki.